rust-lang/rfcs/text/0000-alloca.md

 happens to come into existence.

 - Adding this will increase implementation complexity and require support from possible alternative implementations / backends (e.g. MIRI, Cretonne, WebASM).
-However, as all of them have C frontend support, they'll want to implement such a feature anyway.
+However, as all of them have C frontend support, they'll need to implement such a feature anyway.

-- The special type *and* lifetime couples two different concerns together, which may trip up people trying to follow the code.
-Alternative designs like lifetime ascription and dynamic arrays would keep them apart, leading to a more elegant, orthogonal design.

 # Alternatives
 [alternatives]: #alternatives